R4ND3LL/EntityFrameworkRuler/README.md

 - Use custom T4 templates to generate extra code during the scaffolding process, such as DTOs or data services.

 Features include:
-- Support for EF Core 6 through 9.
+- Support for EF Core 6 through 10.
-- Generate custom code using your own T4 files in the scaffolding process
+- Generate custom code using your own T4 files in the scaffolding process.
 - Stored procedure and function support (**NEW AS OF JUNE 20, 2023 v1.2.28**)
 - Legacy EF6 (EDMX) migration support
 - Class renaming